Linux Apache MySQL PHP stack (LAMP)

 • If you need to change this later, this sets up a security group on the instance.

-• The security group can be changed or updated as you see fit but if you want to login over the floating IP that will be setup, you will need to input your IP here.
+• You can change or update the security group as you see fit but if you want to login over the floating IP that will be setup, you will need to input your IP here.

 • Select which availability zone you want to provision in.
 We recommend the europe-se-1a availability zone.